-What happened to the England U21 XI that played Germany in the Euro 2009 final?
+England U21s last made the European Championships final in 2009 - where are they now?

 Lee Cattermole - part thug, part footballer - is an iconic player for all the wrong reasons.

-Nobody was ever safe when the bullish midfielder's studs were in close proximity, and there's unlikely to be another player quite like him amid the rapidly changing standards of what's acceptable in football.
+Nobody was ever safe when the bullish midfielder's studs were in close proximity, and there's unlikely to be another player quite like him amid the ever-changing standards of what's acceptable in football.

-The tough-tackling brute was sent off seven times in his Premier League career and is the seventh most booked player in the history of the division with 87 cautions.
+The tough-tackling brute ended his Premier League career as the eighth most-booked player in the history of the division with 88 cautions.

 Following a ten-year spell with Sunderland, Cattermole played for VVV Venlo in the Netherlands for one season before retiring in August 2020.